tencentyun/intlcloud-documents/yehe_doc/中间件与通信/移动推送/常见问题/iOS 常见问题_intl_en.md

 **Client troubleshooting**
 - Check the notification settings of the device
-Please go to **Notifications** -> **App name** to check whether your app has enabled message push.
+Go to **Notifications** > **App name** to check whether your app has enabled message push.
 - Check the network settings of the device
 If there is a network issue, the client may fail to obtain the message-receiving token when registering for APNs.
-As a result, TPNS cannot be used to push messages to specified devices.
+As a result, Tencent Push Notification Service cannot be used to push messages to specified devices.

-If the device is not connected to the Internet, it cannot receive the message, even if the client has correctly obtained the token, registered it with the TPNS backend, and the TPNS server has successfully delivered the message.
+If the device is not connected to the Internet, it cannot receive the message, even if the client has correctly obtained the token, registered it with the Tencent Push Notification Service backend, and the Tencent Push Notification Service server has successfully delivered the message.
 The message might be received if the device reconnects to the Internet within a short time, as APNs will retain the message for some time and deliver it again.

 Check the SDK integration.
 After the SDK is integrated, please make sure that it can get the device token used to receive messages.
 For more information, please see [iOS SDK Integration Guide](https://intl.cloud.tencent.com/document/product/1024/30726).

 **Server troubleshooting**
 - APNs server problem
-The TPNS server sends a message to an iOS device via APNs.
-If APNs fails, the TPNS server will fail to request APNs to deliver the message to the device.
+The Tencent Push Notification Service server sends a message to an iOS device via APNs.
+If APNs fails, the Tencent Push Notification Service server will fail to request APNs to deliver the message to the device.
-- TPNS push server problem
+- Tencent Push Notification Service server problem
-The TPNS server achieves message delivery through the collaboration of multiple feature modules.
+The Tencent Push Notification Service server achieves message delivery through the collaboration of multiple feature modules.
 If an exception occurs in any of these modules, message push will fail.

 **Push certificate troubleshooting**
-When the TPNS server requests APNs to deliver the message, it needs to use two required parameters: the message push certificate and the device token.
+When the Tencent Push Notification Service server requests APNs to deliver the message, it needs to use two required parameters: the message push certificate and the device token.
 When pushing the message, please make sure that the message push certificate is valid.
 For more information on how to configure the message push certificate, please see [Acquisition of Push Certificate](https://intl.cloud.tencent.com/document/product/1024/30728).